itsToggle/plex_debrid/README.md

   4. give your remote a name (e.g. 'your-remote')
   5. choose '46) premiumize' as your remote type
   6. follow the rest of the prompted instructions, choose 'no advaced configuration'
-  7. You can mount your newly created remote by running the command 'rclone cmount your-remote: X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
+  7. You can mount your newly created remote by running the command 'rclone mount your-remote: X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
   8. You've successfuly created a virtual drive of your debrid service!

 </details>